pyzo/pyzo/TRANSLATIONS.md

 Simplified Chinese, Italian.

 For the translations we make use of Qt's translation system.
-To update a translation, run Qt linguist on any of the `.tr` files [here](https://github.com/pyzo/pyzo/tree/main/pyzo/resources/translations).
+To update a translation, run Qt linguist on any of the `.ts` files [here](https://github.com/pyzo/pyzo/tree/main/pyzo/resources/translations).
 Then submit the result, preferably via a Github pull request (but emailing it to me is fine too).